GregJackalis/Share_Screen_Application/Documentation.md

 1) "Share their Screen" (act as a Server) <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;or <br>
 2) See Shared Screen (act as a Client) <br><br>
 - When the Graphical Interface pops up on the screen, the User will be asked to etner a username and a password.
-This data is pre-made and are the following:
+This data is pre-made and are the following:<br>
 &nbsp;&nbsp;&nbsp; **Username**: Grigorios &nbsp;&nbsp; **Password**: 12345678 <br>
 &nbsp;&nbsp;&nbsp; **Username**: jackalis &nbsp;&nbsp; **Password**: logmein <br>
 &nbsp;&nbsp;&nbsp; **Username**: socket.programming &nbsp;&nbsp; **Password**: 15012024